-Upon successful launch we will aim to provide free and value added services of iGlue, generating revenue from subscribers, advertising fees and technology licenses.
+Upon successful launch we will aim to provide free and value added services of iGlue, generating revenue from subscribers, advertising fees and technology licenses iGlue is the revolution of meaning.
+It not only helps us understand information on the Internet better, but it also makes the Net understand us and adapt to us. iGlue uses entities, not words, as its primarily medium.